 – Swiss meringue buttercream can also be made and frozen for up to 3 months, or refrigerated for up to 2 weeks.
 Thaw the frozen buttercream on the counter overnight.
 Whip it before using.

 – Lemon curd can be frozen for up to 2 months, or refrigerated for up to 2 weeks.

 – Lemon syrup can also be made a week in advance.
 Refrigerate until ready to use.

-You can assemble the cake 1 day in advance and store it in the fridge.
-Bring it to room temperature before serving.
+Assemble the cake up to 1 day in advance and store it in the fridge, covered.
+Bring it out 1 hour prior to serving.